cs1302uga/cs1302-hw01/README.md

    Look in the `bin` directory now that you've compiled both `Hello.java` and `MyMethods.java`.
    Notice the directory hierarchy that was automatically created.

-1. Now, modify your `Hello` class.
+1. Now, modify the `Hello` class in the `Hello.java` file.
 Have it print out the maximum of two values input by the user.
-Use the method from your `MyMethods` utility class.
-To get user input, please use a valid `Scanner` object.
+To accomplish this, in the `main` method of your `Hello` class, you should read two integers from a valid `Scanner` object and pass those values into the method you created in the `MyMethods` utility class.
+   In other words, you should call the method in `MyMethods` from the `main` method in your `Hello` class and print the result.
    What is the line of code to call this method, assuming you have **no import statements** in `Hello.java`?

 1. **TRICKY** What is the command to compile the `Hello` class from the `homework1` directory and place the